 You recycle regularly, try to minimize your driving and make an effort to leave a smaller carbon footprint, but is there more you can do?
 If you own your home, you might want to consider some major overhauls to improve your use of energy.
 This is good for the planet and, in the long run, good for your wallet.

 Paying For It

 Just because it’s better for the Earth and will save you money over time doesn’t necessarily mean that you have cash to do it now.
-Once you’ve considered your energy usage and what improvements would work best for your home and your family, you can pay for the needed upgrades by taking out a personal loan from a private lender.
+Once you’ve considered your energy usage and what improvements would work best for your home and your family, you can pay for the needed upgrades by taking out a personal loan from a private lender and by checking Borrowing club offers.
 You can quickly find out what kind of terms would be available to you and if you are eligible.